Personal cheat on Docker Basics

 allocated.

-For instance, if you run a container which binds to port 80
+For instance, if you run a container which binds to port 80 and you use host

-networking, the container’s application is available on port 80
+networking, the container’s application is available on port 80 on the

-host’s IP address
+host’s IP address.

 19.8 overlay network